Civil War on the Don: First successes of the Soviets

-At the beginning of 1918, the troops of the Council of People's Komissars, thanks to the support of the population, overwhelming numerical superiority and good supplies of ammunition from the warehouses of the old army, managed to suppress the centers of anti–Bolshevik resistance, in particular, to establish Soviet Power on the Don and Kuban.
+At the beginning of 1918, the troops of the Council of People's Commissars, thanks to the support of the population, overwhelming numerical superiority and good supplies of ammunition from the warehouses of the old army, managed to suppress the centers of anti–Bolshevik resistance, in particular, to establish Soviet Power on the Don and Kuban.
 The elimination of the first pockets of resistance, however, was not completed due to the weakness of Soviet Power and the low combat capability of Soviet Troops.
-The Volunteer Armiya retreated and retained its core officer cadres.
+The Volunteer Army retreated and retained its core officer cadres.

-The development of events on the Don (lack of support from the Kazaks, constantly increasing pressure from the superior forces of the Reds, the defeat of the most combat–ready Cossack Detachment of Colonel Chernetsov and the death of its commander, and then the suicide of Ataman Kaledin) forced the Volunteer Armiya to leave the Don and move to the Kuban Region to create a base there for further struggle against the Bolsheviks.
-On February 22, 1918, General Kornilov, at the head of the Volunteer Armiya, set out on the First Kuban Campaign.
+The development of events on the Don (lack of support from the Cossacks, constantly increasing pressure from the superior forces of the Reds, the defeat of the most combat–ready Cossack Detachment of Colonel Chernetsov and the death of its commander, and then the suicide of Ataman Kaledin) forced the Volunteer Army to leave the Don and move to the Kuban Region to create a base there for further struggle against the Bolsheviks.
+On February 22, 1918, General Kornilov, at the head of the Volunteer Army, set out on the First Kuban Campaign.

-On February 25, a detachment of Red Kazaks led by Military Elder Nikolay Golubov occupied Novocherkassk, where a meeting of the Military Circle was taking place at that time.
+On February 25, a detachment of Red Cossacks led by Military Elder Nikolay Golubov occupied Novocherkassk, where a meeting of the Military Circle was taking place at that time.
 Golubov tore off the general's epaulettes from the Military Ataman Anatoliy Nazarov and arrested him, and ordered the deputies to "get the hell out", after which all the delegates of the Circle were arrested, and Soviet Power was proclaimed in the city.
 The next day, emergency commissioners arrived in the city with detachments of the Red Guard and began beating up the city's intelligentsiya and officers.
-The Kazaks did not expect such a turn of events and began to resist.
+The Cossacks did not expect such a turn of events and began to resist.
 In response to this opposition, on February 17, Ataman Anatoliy Nazarov and 6 other officers were shot.

-On February 25, a volunteer detachment led by the Campaign Ataman of the Don Voysko, Major General Pyotr Popov (Chief of Staff – Colonel Vladimir Sidorin), numbering 1,727 combat personnel, leaves Novocherkassk for the Sal Steppes (see Steppe Campaign).
-This campaign marked the beginning of the armed struggle of the Don Kazaks against the Red Armiya.
+On February 25, a volunteer detachment led by the Campaign Ataman of the Don Host, Major general Pyotr Popov (Chief of Staff – Colonel Vladimir Sidorin), numbering 1,727 combat personnel, leaves Novocherkassk for the Sal Steppes (see Steppe Campaign).
+This campaign marked the beginning of the armed struggle of the Don Cossacks against the Red Army.